Novelty-Based Generation of Continuous Landscapes with Diverse Local Optima Networks: Experiments

 We first discuss algorithm performance. \cref{heatmap} shows the \texttt{success\_rate} of CMA-ES and DE for each cell in the feature space.
 The generated instances cover a wide range of success rates, and the success rate tends to decrease toward the lower-right region for both algorithms.
-This indicates that optimization becomes harder when problems have many local optima and a small global funnel.
+This indicates that finding a global optimum becomes harder when instances have many local optima and a small optimal funnel.
+This is consistent with the common understanding that landscapes with multiple competing funnels are difficult for evolutionary algorithms~\cite{LON_mono}.
 Notably, the \texttt{success\_rate} distribution is more bimodal for DE than for CMA-ES: DE shows a sharp separation between regions of near-zero and near-one success rate with few intermediate values, whereas CMA-ES exhibits a more gradual transition.
 This bimodality of DE further intensifies with dimensionality.

 Next, \cref{s_cor} shows Spearman's rank correlations between LON features and algorithm performance.
 For \texttt{success\_rate}, CMA-ES and DE exhibit similar correlation patterns.
 The correlation with \texttt{in\_strength\_opt} is high across all dimensionalities, with the magnitude increasing with $d$.
-This confirms that the BoA connectivity estimated by our method correlates positively with \texttt{success\_rate}.
-A similarly strong correlation is observed for \texttt{global\_funnel\_size}, consistent with the interpretation that a larger global funnel makes the global optimum more reachable.
+A similarly strong correlation is observed for \texttt{funnel\_size\_opt}, consistent with the interpretation that a larger optimal funnel makes the global optimum more reachable.
 These two features correlate with \texttt{success\_rate} regardless of algorithm or dimensionality.
-For \texttt{conv\_time}, many features correlate with performance at $d=2$ for both algorithms: in particular, \texttt{num\_nodes} and \texttt{edge\_density} indicate that more local optima and longer network paths lead to longer convergence times.
+For \texttt{conv\_time}, many features correlate with performance at $d=2$ for both algorithms: in particular, \texttt{num\_nodes} and \texttt{avg\_path\_$\ast$} indicate more local optima and longer network paths, which lead to longer convergence times.
 However, few features show clear correlations at $d=5$ and $d=10$, suggesting that the LON features used here may not adequately capture the landscape structures governing convergence speed.

 \cref{tab:rf_reg} shows the results of random forest regression for predicting algorithm performance from LON features.
 For \texttt{success\_rate}, the cross-validated $R^2$ ($R^2_{\text{cv}}$) of CMA-ES is $0.775$, $0.851$, and $0.939$ at $d=2, 5, 10$, respectively.
 For DE, the corresponding values are $0.638$, $0.838$, and $0.901$.
 Prediction accuracy improves with dimensionality for both algorithms.
 At first glance, the rising $R^2_{\text{cv}}$ with dimensionality appears counterintuitive.
 As seen in \cref{heatmap}, the \texttt{success\_rate} distribution becomes increasingly bimodal as $d$ increases, especially for DE, where near-zero and near-one values dominate.
 Under this bimodality, the regression task reduces to distinguishing easy from hard instances, so part of the rise in $R^2_{\text{cv}}$ at higher $d$ reflects a sharper separation of the target variable rather than stronger intrinsic predictability of LON features.
 Nevertheless, the consistently lower $R^2_{\text{cv}}$ for DE compared to CMA-ES, despite DE's stronger bimodality, indicates that LON features capture aspects of CMA-ES behavior that go beyond the easy/hard distinction.